MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

 In particular, $h$ is a crepant resolution of singularities of $Y_1^{(n)}$ by \autoref{rem:contraction_from_K-trivial}, so $Y_1^{(n)}$ has canonical singularities, and thus it is not uniruled. \end{exa}

+Finally, we briefly recall the construction from \cite[Section 4]{BHS25} in order to produce $4$-dimensional examples of primitive Enriques varieties which are simply connected and uniruled, and hence admit $\Q$-factorial terminal modifications whose underlying variety cannot be primitive Enriques according to \autoref{rem:Q-fact_very_sing}.

-\begin{exa} We briefly recall the construction from \cite[Theorem]{BHS22}.
-Let $C\subseteq \P^4$ be a nodal cubic threefold.
-The triple covering of $\P^4$ defines a cuspidal cyclic fourfold $Z$ with one cusp $\varsigma$.
-We denote by $\sigma$ the automorphism of its Fano variety of lines $F(Z)$ induced by the covering automorphism $\iota$.
-It can be shown that the singular locus $\Sigma$ of $F(Z)$ is a K3 surface with an automorphism $\tau$ induced by $\iota$.
-Assume now that $Z$ does not contain planes through $\varsigma$ and that $\Sigma$ is non-singular.
-Then $F(Z)$ is a primitive symplectic variety and $\Bl_{\Sigma} \big( F(Z) \big) \simeq \Sigma^{[2]}$ yields a crepant resolution of $F(Z)$.
-By \cite[Theorem 4.1(3)]{BHS22} we have the following commutative diagram:
+\begin{exa} Given a nodal cubic threefold $C \subset \P^4$, the triple covering of $\P^4$ ramified along $C$ defines a cuspidal cyclic cubic fourfold $Z \subset \P^5$ with one cusp $\varsigma$.
+The singular locus $\Sigma = F(Z)_\text{sing}$ of its Fano variety of lines $F(Z)$ is a K3 surface.
+Assume henceforth that $Z$ does not contain any planes through $\varsigma$.
+By \cite[Theorem 4.1(1)(3)]{BHS25} we have the following commutative diagram: